 Organic September is a great opportunity to chat with two shining lights of organic dairy farming, about why they feel it is so important to the future of food production.

 Patrick Holden, CEO of the Sustainable Food Trust and founding chairman of the British Organic Farmers movement in 1982, is a man whose farming techniques have helped make Hafod the cheese it is today.
-He
+He feels conventional farming methods in the UK are not sustainable.

 As we approached the village of Colston Bassett, the clouds parted and fields of vivid green grasses were bathed in sunshine.
 It was such a welcome sight from what was an otherwise grey and dreary journey to Nottinghamshire.